pravinmenghani1/ContosoClinic/README.md

 Steps for setting up this application

-# Maximizing Your Clinical Data's Potential: Leveraging Amazon Q's NLP on Clinic Application
+# Setting up Clinic Application

 This repository provides the supporting infrastructure and configuration guidelines to integrate with Amazon Q Business Web Crawler connector, as detailed in the associated AWS Blog post.
 It includes step-by-step instructions to help you successfully set up and configure the necessary AWS services.